hmil/RosHTTP/README.md

 ## Configuring requests

-Every aspect of a request can be customized using `.withXXX` methods.
+Requests can be built using `.withXXX` methods.
 These are meant to be chained, they do not modify the original request.

 ### URI